 Carrot juice is a rich source of carotene and is sometimes used for colouring buffer and other food particles.
 Carrot tops are used for extraction of leaf protein, as fodder, and also for poultry feed.

 Carrots possess many medicinal properties and are used in Ayurvedic medicine.
 Carrots are a rich source of b-carotene and contain appreciable amounts of thiamine and riboflavin.

 The Carrot crop is the second most popular vegetable in the world after potato.
 China ranks first in production, followed by Russia.

 The major carrot growing states in India are Karnataka, Punjab, Uttar Pradesh, Tamil Nadu, and Andhra Pradesh.

 Soil requirement for Carrot farming

 Carrots can be grown well in a wide variety of soils.
-However, the ideal soil for commercial carrot farming should be deep, loose, well drained, and rich in humus.
+However, commercial carrot farming’s ideal soil should be deep, loose, well-drained, and rich in humus.